mihomihouk/Portfolio_Website/README.md

 ## Overview

 This is my portfolio website developed using Next.js, React, Contentful, and Chakra UI.
 To showcase my previous projects and biography, I added dynamic animations to the pages using Framer Motion and React-scroll to it.
-You can download my resume and send me messages through the contact form suppoted by ReCaptcha and delivered by nodemailer.
+You can download my resume and send me messages through the contact form supported by ReCaptcha and delivered by nodemailer.

 ## Languages, Libraries, Frameworks, Tools